fthygtl/Behind-The-Fog_-Senior-Project-/README.md

-# Fog and Dehaze Remover
+# Behind the Fog

-Project that focuses on:
+## Introduction
--	integrating all the Well known dehazing algorithms to the one program
+- In our senior project we try to compare dehazing algoritms.
--	Gave researchers a program that can be easily used for research
+- We use traditional methods and AI-Based Methods.
--	People with hazy images can dehaze their photos and have it from the program
+- Traditional:  DCP
--	Releasing our research results from this project.
+- AI-based:  Dehazenet
--
+- You can find the papers of the algorithms below the "Currenlty Integrated Algorithms" part

-## User Manual
+## To Get User Manual
 - Go the web page of the project https://fthygtl.github.io/new/#blog

 ## Currenlty Integrated Algorithms:
-- DCP
+- Dehazenet (AI-Based)
 - https://github.com/hayatkhan8660-maker/Light-DehazeNet
   https://ieeexplore.ieee.org/abstract/document/9562276
 - DCP